rmorabia/radhika.dev/_posts/2014-07-07-whats-it-like-to-have-glasses.md

 	- but it all abides by normal gravity and physics, as if it wasn't insanely slanted
 - real-life tripping
 - reading is still difficult, it's just a new problem

+## Day 2: July 8th, 2014

+- anxiety related to putting them on, because I don't feel safe.
+- table still looks like Relativity and anything flat and straight still looks like a trapezoid
+- eyesight only increased when I focus on something, otherwise, peripheral vision is probably bad enough to cause my death.
+- taking off glasses makes eyesigh the blurriest experience I've ever had.
+- I look like such a nerd.